Copyright 2007-2012

 Built with Indexhibit

 Rettmer's opera productions have been praised as “wickedly smart” and “devastatingly funny” by The New York Times, and “not only profound but also shattering” by the Observer.
 Their, Barber of Seville, was named one of the top 10 classical music productions of 2014 by the New York Times and La Bohème one of the best operas of the decade by the Observer.
 For four years Rettmer was the resident stage director for the New York based company LoftOpera, with whom their last production, Macbeth, received a Freddie Award for Best New Production and was nominated for Best Director.
-Rettmer has also worked extensively on new opera with such companies as New York City Opera, Ecce Ensemble, Guerrilla Opera, and Rhymes with Opera.
+Rettmer has also worked extensively on new opera with such companies as New York City Opera, Beth Morrison Projects, On Site Opera, White Snake Opera, Ecce Ensemble, Guerrilla Opera, and Rhymes with Opera.
 They are currently on the Artistic Advisory Board of On-Site Opera.
 In 2022, they directed a feature film version of the opera La Boheme which was a co-production between Opera Omaha, More than Musical, and Tri-Cities Opera, which is housed on Boston Lyric Opera's digital media site, operabox.tv, and will have a commercial run through Toho Cinemas in Japan.
+This season Rettmer is in post on their second feature, Oblivion, composed by John Alyward, and directing Let's Celebrate, for White Snake, Adoration, for Beth Morrison, and Lyssistrata, the spring main stage at Mannes, Parsons.

-Rettmer currently serves as the Assistant Professor in Residence in the Photography Department at the Rhode Island School of Design.
+Rettmer is the Graduate Program Director in the Photography Department at the Rhode Island School of Design.
+They serve at the rank of Assistant Professor in Residence between the Photo and Flim/Animation/Video departments.
 Previously, they have served as a residential scholar at the Massachusetts Institute of Technology and a Post-Graduate Fellow at Tufts University in Video and Digital Media.
 They hold a BFA in stage direction from New York University and an MFA in digital media from the School of the Museum of Fine Arts at Tufts.